Hi there 👋, @whoami

-Previously, I worked on the infrastructure supporting global Ad Network at ByteDance, making App monetization easy and accessible to all developers globally (BTW, the platform is called Pangle)
+• Previously, I worked on the backend infrastructure of Pangle, the global Ad Network of TikTok which aims to make App monetization easy and accessible to all developers globally

 Bits and pieces of HTTP in Go